 Building your target audience gets done right when you keep it simple.
 We recommend below steps:

-- Audit your existing customers for clues.
+- Audit your current customers for clues.
 Try to understand their demographics, mindset and psychology, shared interests, how they start trusting, their buying journey, and how they eventually invested in your business.
-Target audience research is crucial, and it can be a real eye-opener when done right.
+Target audience research is crucial and can be eye-opening when done right.

-- List the biggest pain points that your product or service solves.
+- List the biggest customer demands that your product or service solves.

 - Now identify the people who are likely already suffering from these pain points.